arangodb/docs/3.10/graphs-smart-graphs.md

 prohibits edges between vertices with different `smartGraphAttribute` values.

-This ensures that graph traversals, shortest path, and k-shortest-paths queries can be executed locally on a DB-Server, achieving improved performance for these type of queries.
+This ensures that graph traversals, shortest path, and k-shortest-paths queries can be executed locally on a DB-Server, achieving an improved performance.

 Benefits of Hybrid Disjoint SmartGraphs
 ---------------------------------------

-Hybrid Disjoint SmartGraphs are like Hybrid SmartGraphs but also prohibit edges between vertices with different `smartGraphAttribute` values.
-This restriction makes it unnecessary to replicate the edge collections between SmartGraph collections and SatelliteCollections to all DB-Servers for local execution.
-They are sharded like the SmartGraph collections instead (`distributeShardsLike`).
+Hybrid Disjoint SmartGraphs are like Hybrid SmartGraphs but also prohibit edges between vertices _from non-satellite collections_ with different `smartGraphAttribute` values.
+Edges between vertices at least one of which is in a satellite collection are always possible.
+Edges having at least one end in a satellite collection are kept on a DB-server only if the other end is also on the same DB-server (in particular, if that other end is also in a satellite collection).

+In other words, each disjoint component can only have connections within itself, there is no switching of components in any traversals.
+If a satellite vertex is shared between two components they cannot see each other's edges, so each traversal and (k-)shortest path(s) query are executed locally.

+Note a special case where the term _disjoint_ should be understood in a somewhat unusual sense: if we _start_ a traversal from a satellite vertex, the search will continue from this vertex in all shards (components) in parallel.
+However, if we visit a vertex from a satellite collection later, this does not make the search continue from this vertex in other components.

 Getting started
 ---------------